andremsalisep/devops-24-25-1241899/CA1/README.md

 -   Once the new feature is completed (and tested) commit and push with a new tag (v1.2.0).
 -   At the end of the assignment mark the repository with the tag ca1-part1.1.

+#### Part 1.2 Goals:
+-   Create a branch called "email-field".
+-   Add support for the email field.
+-   Add related unit tests for Employees and the validation of their attributes.
+-   Merge with Master Branch and tag v1.3.0.
+-   Create a branch for fixing bugs called "fix-invalid-email".
+-   Add a validation to assure email field contains @.
+-   Merge with Master Branch and use a minor tag v1.3.1.
+-   At the end of the assignment mark the repository with the tag ca1-part1.2.

+#### Alternative Solution Goals:
+-   Present an alternative technological solution for version control not based on Git.
+-   Compare the alternative solution with Git.
+-   Describe how the new tool could be used.
+-   Implement this solution in the previous Assigment Parts.

 ### Development
 In the first part of the assignment setup tasks we are also asked to create a new folder using **mkdir CA1/part1** and then copied the Basic folder of the example application into part1 folder.